taekehf/n1mm_kml_bridge/README.md

 The program is a command-line program, so should be run from the terminal.
 Unpack it, right-click the directory and open that in the terminal and start with .\n1mm_kml_bridge
 If there is no config-file, it will create one for you.
 Or you download the example in the config-directory, adjust it to your liking and save it in the program's directory, then start it.
 Please remember the QRZ-password is stored unencrypted, but if you leave the password-field empty, you can enter the password every time you start the program.

+Open Google Earth and add a Networklink to the KML-file.
+Click the Refresh-tab and set it to e.g. Frequent refresh at 30 sec.
+Don't forget to tick the "Fly to" box.

 Inspiration for this program is the contest-station OT5A where the IT-geeks created a similar program.

 Hope you enjoy it.